In short, gold-backed currencies force responsible governments to live within their means.

-Since the US abandoned its ties to gold in 1971, America has continued to print money with reckless abandon, greatly expanding the size of the federal government and destroying the dollar’s utility as a store of value in the process — so much so that it now takes $560 today to buy the same basket of goods and services that $100 would fetch in 1971.
+Since abandoning its ties to gold in 1971, America has greatly expanded the size of the federal government, destroying the dollar’s utility as a store of value in the process — so much so that it takes $615 today to buy the same basket of goods and services that $100 would fetch in 1971.

-Lately, the government’s inability to live within its means has been getting worse.
-Over the past five years, the Fed’s printing presses have conjured almost $3 trillion in new money out of thin air — and that doesn’t bode well for the US dollar’s value and continued confidence in its future.
+Over the past decade, the Fed’s printing presses have conjured more than $4 trillion in new money out of thin air — and that doesn’t bode well for the US dollar’s value and continued confidence in its future.

 Some people love to point out that precious metals pay no interest, have no earnings, provide no yield, and spin off no cash flow — but that’s also their biggest strength!
 Precious metals serve no master, so they don’t rely on any counterparty to remain solvent.
-As such, gold and silver are the ultimate collateral, which makes them the perfect insurance policy against rapid currency devaluation, or a total loss of confidence that ultimately results in the death of a currency.
+As such, gold and silver are the ultimate collateral, which makes them the perfect insurance policy against currency devaluation, or a total loss of confidence that results in hyperinflation.

-Critics such as day traders, short term speculators, and other people who don’t understand the true purpose of holding physical gold and silver, may insist that they expect precious metal prices to drop in the coming years — maybe even precipitously; but those folks miss the point.
-Whether the price rises or falls, the value of gold and silver never changes in real terms relative to tangible products.
-What’s really changing is the value of the paper currency used to purchase them.
+Critics who don’t understand the value of holding physical gold and silver argue that precious metal prices go up and down — but that misses the point.
+Whether the price rises or falls, gold and silver’s purchasing power never changes in real terms.
+What’s changing is the value of the currency.

 Remember the gasoline example?
 That humble Washington silver quarter will always buy a gallon of gas or a couple loaves of bread — regardless of whether the price of silver rises, or even falls precipitously!